gmc-code/PC-Microbit-Extension/docs/bots/bot_radio/bot_radio_v1.rst

 Radio for microbit on MOVEMotor
 --------------------------------

-| The code below moves the MOVEMotor at medium speed, since its top speed is relatively fast.
+| The code below moves the MOVEMotor at medium speed, since its top speed is relatively fast and hard to control.
 | The radius of 5 gives a tight turn.